Managing Stalk Borers in Corn

 |Leaf stage||150 bu/A||175 bu/A||200 bu/A||225 bu/A||Leaf stage||150 bu/A||175 bu/A||200 bu/A||225 bu/A|

 To be effective, insecticides must be applied before common stalk borer larvae have entered the stalk.
 In cases where stalk borers begin feeding on grassy weeds or other vegetation in field edges, control is most effective if timed between 1,400 and 1,700 degree days (base 41°F), which corresponds to the first half of the period when stalk borers are migrating from weedy hosts into corn.
 If the infestation is restricted to the field margin, use a border treatment.

 Insecticides may be mixed with fast-acting herbicides being used to burn down early season weeds, or applied several days after use of slower-acting herbicides.
 Check the label for compatibility of different insecticide and herbicide mixtures.

 A variety of foliar insecticides are effective against common stalk borers in corn.
-See the 2015 Guide to Weed Management in Nebraska with Insecticide and Fungicide Information (EC130) or the insecticide label information for labeled insecticides, their rates, and restrictions.
+See the 2020 Guide for Weed, Disease, and Insect Management in Nebraska (EC130) with insecticide and fungicide Information or the insecticide label information for labeled insecticides, their rates, and restrictions.